icambron/fbfriends/index.markdown

 By default, FbFriends will open the dialog as soon as it's called.
 You can override that by passing `immediate: false` in the options.
-You can later open the dialog with
+You can later open the dialog with:

 {% highlight js %}
 $(yourSelector).fbFriends("show");